zawawimanja/BroadcastReceiver/README.md

-PowerReceiver Sample App (Solution Code)
+Fork of PowerReceiver Sample App (Solution Code)
 ========================================

+Register register for different activity.

 The PowerReceiver app uses a Broadcast Receiver to receive the system Broadcast Intent delivered when the device is connected and disconnected from power and